hippietrail/ghidra/README.md

 - Add support for Options in FileSystems similar to what we have for Loaders.
   - Option for including the headers or not.
+    - This is probably better handled in each individual Loader.
+But see the following bullet point.
   - Choice or format for 'wrapping' files that have extra info in the filesystem outside the file but necessary or useful for disassembly.
     - Apple II has a choice of MacBinaryII headers and NAPS filename extensions.
     - Commodore 64 has X00/P00 filename extensions.